What is APSoil?

 - Run the APSIM model using soils developed within APSoil

 Click here to download the latest APSoil database.
-(14.8M – version 3.31, 29th April 2019)(once it is save then you can open this .soils file using the APSoil application [see above for download] or add it as a Toolbox in APSIM.)
+(23.4M – version 3.37, 01 July 2021)(once it is saved you can open the .soils file using the APSoil application [see above for download] or add it as a Toolbox in APSIM.)

 Estimating Plant Available Water Capacity – A Methodology

 As part of GRDC Projects Training growers to manage soil water (CSA00011) and Measuring and managing soil water in Australian agriculture (CSP00170) research organisations, consultants and farmers across six Australian states (Queensland, New South Wales, Victoria, Tasmania, South Australia and Western Australia) were involved with training activities associated with the management of soil water and in the characterisation of soils for Plant Available Water Capacity (PAWC).
 This document (PDF – 1Mb) written by Lawrence Burk and Neal Dalgliesh and published by GRDC provides practitioners with practical information, methodologies and tools for the characterisation of PAWC with the aim of ensuring consistency across regions.

 To download the datasheets referenced in the above document click here (69Kb)

 A detailed field protocol that provides helpful hints and assists in collection of supporting information is available here.

 A protocol that assists with the development of APSoil parameter estimations is available here.

 A more detailed version of the datasheets referenced in the field protocol and parameter estimation document is available here.